Castlefield: Canals

 The Bridgewater Canal was commissioned by Francis Egerton, 3rd Duke of Bridgewater, to transport coal from his mines in Worsley to Manchester.
 It was built by James Brindley and is the world's first true industrial canal, and Britain's first arterial canal.
 It opened to Castlefield in 1761 and fully to Liverpool in 1766.
 Castlefield was the Manchester basin, and it was watered by the River Medlock.
 The actual river was culverted under the basin and emerged by Potato Wharf, then flowed into the Irwell at Hulme Locks.
 The basin also was watered by ground water runoff, and in times of heavy rain, a weir was needed to maintain the water level.
 Brindley built a clover leaf-shaped weir which was replaced by the Giant's Basin.
 Today this appears as a 7-metre-deep, 7-metre-wide circular sump, crossed by an iron footbridge.
 The basin allowed other goods to be transported into the city such as cotton (from 1784) and building materials and foodstuffs.
 The basin, and the proximate Bridgewater Canal Basin at Potato Wharf are Grade II listed structures.

 In 1802 the Rochdale Canal joined here at Duke's Lock, lock 92; this was the first canal to cross the Pennines; it brought with it clean water from its feeder reservoir at Hollingworth Lake.
 It connected with the Ashton Canal and the Peak Forest Canal bringing building limestone from Bugsworth in Derbyshire.
 At that time, major warehouses and mills would cut private canal arms to their buildings, the Rochdale had a number of them.

-In 1837, the Manchester Bolton & Bury Canal was connected to the Irwell, and there was commercial pressure to connect the Bridgewater/Rochdale to them.
+In 1837, the Manchester, Bolton and Bury Canal was connected to the Irwell, and there was commercial pressure to connect the Bridgewater/Rochdale to them.
 The Manchester and Salford Junction Canal, 1837, was cut from the Rochdale under the city to provide the link with the Irwell at Quay street.
 To preempt this, the Bridgewater Canal Company built the Hulme Locks Branch Canal, completing it in 1831.
 This canal remained open until 1991, when it was replaced by a lock at Pomona No. 3 basin.

 These canals did not have the capacity to take boats larger than 1.4 m wide, so trans-shipment to oceangoing vessels was needed at a point outside the city.
 The Manchester Ship Canal, the 36 mi long river navigation was designed to give the city of Manchester direct access to the sea, and was built between 1887 and 1894 at a cost of about £15 million (£1.27 billion as of 2010), and in its day was the largest navigation canal in the world.
 Though the main docks were at Salford Quays and Pomona Docks the ship canal started at the Woden Street footbridge at Hulme Locks.